jeffThompson/ChanceAndRandomness/Activities/4-WhiteNoiseListeningSession.md

 > "*Deep* has to do with complexity and boundaries, or edges beyond ordinary orhabitual understandings — i.e. 'the subject is too deep for me' or 'she is a deep one.'
 A subject that is 'too deep' surpasses one’s present understanding or has too many unknown parts to grasp easily.
 A 'deep one' defies stereotypical knowing and may take either a long time, or never to understand or get to know. *Deep* coupled with *Listening* or *Deep Listening* for me is learning to expand the perception of sounds to include the whole space/time continuum of sound—encountering the vastness and complexities as much as possible.
 Simultaneously one ought to be able to target a sound or sequence of sounds as a focus within the space/time continuum and to perceive the detail or trajectory of the sound or sequence of sounds.
 Such focus should always return to, or be within the whole of the space/time continuum (context)." – Pauline Oliveros, [*Deep Listening: A Composer's Sound Practice*](https://monoskop.org/images/2/2c/Oliveros_Pauline_Deep_Listening_A_Composers_Sound_Practice_2005.pdf)

-Really learning the process of deep listening takes a lot of practice, but today I'll ask you to try to fully immerse yourself in the act of listening, to hear below the surface, and to experience as fully as possible differences in pitch, intensity, tone, and patterns.
+Really learning the process of deep listening takes a lot of practice ([you can actually get certified](https://www.deeplistening.rpi.edu)), but today I'll ask you to try to fully immerse yourself in the act of listening, to hear below the surface, and to experience as fully as possible differences in pitch, intensity, tone, and patterns.

 Take a moment and...
 * Turn up your audio to a comfortable but loud volume